rochelleLB/tip-calc-ui/README.md

-Not functional tip calculator design using SCSS.
+Not functional tip calculator design using SCSS and SVGs.